mding16/srcdatabase/README.md

 The database is an educational tool that aims to improve the experiences of STAs, CS faculty, and CS students in a sustainable manner.
 Additionally, it represents a broader effort to provide resources to the growing community of faculty and students at Brown with a shared interest in advancing responsible technologies.

 ## How to use this repo
 This repo contains a simple demo of what a PRIMER for the SRC Database Project looks like.
-Note: the actual database will be on a robust, sustainable platform developed in collaboration with Brown's Center for Digital Scholarship.
-This site just serves as a first look at the primer format.

 STEPS:
 1. Clone the repo: https://github.com/mding16/srcdatabase.git